GCU Tenor and Bass Choral Scholarships

 The choir is friendly and welcoming while seeking to produce high quality concerts that are rewarding and stimulating for performers and audiences alike.
 The choir also enjoys performing regularly with professional soloists, orchestras and instrumentalists for their concerts.

 We expect that the successful applicants will be aspiring professional singers, who wish to expand their knowledge of symphonic choral repertoire and ensemble singing.
-The two scholars will be highly appreciated members of the ensemble, committing and contributing to weekly rehearsals, promoted concerts as well as the social life of the choir.
+Our scholars will be highly appreciated members of the ensemble, committing and contributing to weekly rehearsals, promoted concerts as well as the social life of the choir.

 The scholarships are open to singers aged 18-30, or students in full or part-time music education.
-An annual stipend of £1,000 will be paid to each scholar across three terms.
+An annual stipend of £1,350 will be paid to each scholar across three terms.

 Expectations of the Scholars

-Willingness to participate in other musical, paid engagements for the choir and social events in the choir’s calendar, e.g termly choir socials etc.
+A willingness to participate in other musical, paid engagements for the choir and social events in the choir’s calendar, e.g termly choir socials etc.

 Acknowledge the choir in your professional biography for all internal and external engagements where appropriate.